LAL-project/python-interface/instructions/installation-python-interface-macos-sources.md

 ### Location of Python sources and libraries

 Secondly, specify the version of Python against which the interface is linked in [`Makefile.pythonsource`](https://github.com/LAL-project/python-interface/blob/main/Makefile.pythonsource).
 Indicate where Python's header files are located at, and where to find the binaries.
-To do this, modify the variables `MINOR_VERSION_PYTHON`, `PYTHON_INC_DIR` and `PYTHON_LIB_DIR`.
+To do this, modify the variables `PYTHON_INC_DIR` and `PYTHON_LIB_DIR`.
 The default values are the following

-	# Python's minor version
-	MINOR_VERSION_PYTHON = 8

 	# Python 3 include dir
 	PYTHON_INC_DIR	= /usr/include/python3.$(MINOR_VERSION_PYTHON)